magento/magento2-page-builder/docs/getting-started/install-pagebuilder-examples.md

 ## Files for how-to topics

 The how-to directories in the repo correspond to the how-to topics in this documentation.
-They provide the files and code changes required by the topic in order to add the given feature to the `PageBuilderQuote` module.
+They provide the files and code changes required by the how-to topic in order to add the given feature to the `PageBuilderQuote` module.

 For example, the topic [How to add a custom toolbar](../how-to/how-to-add-custom-toolbar.md), has a corresponding directory within the [pagebuilder-examples repo](https://github.com/magento-devdocs/pagebuilder-examples) called [how-to-add-custom-toolbar](https://github.com/magento-devdocs/pagebuilder-examples/tree/master/how-to-add-custom-toolbar).
 This directory provides the files with the code changes you need to make in order to add a custom toolbar to the `PageBuilderQuote` module.